el-bob-o/FFXIAddons-1/GearSwap/libs/MasterGear/README.md

 # MasterGear
+1.4.4
+MasterGearFunctions
+- Enabled wardrobe 4 by default

 1.4.3
 MasterGearFunctions
 - Print out slip number that needs to be in inventory when not in mog garden